CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 ### Cincinatti Heroin Incidents

 Recent work done with Mapbox in Tableau Public by Allan Walker (@AllanWalkerIT) for the Cincy Tableau User Group meeting.

-It is a really nice starting point to lead a discussion and that seems to be the intend as suggested in their tweets.
+It is a really nice starting point to lead a discussion and that seems to be the intend as suggested in his tweets.

-I could not find the source dataset, but they said in that (embedded below) tweet it was using Open Data, so I suspect this would an Open Dataset published by the City of Cincinatti.
+I could not find the source dataset, but he said in that (embedded below) tweet it was using Open Data, so I suspect this would an Open Dataset published by the City of Cincinatti.

 It seems to be data from 2016 - 2019 buit again, no detailed information was provided.